Online EM Algorithm for Latent Data Models: Convergence Issues

-When $\zeta= 0$, the solution of the Lyapunov equation is given by $\Sigma(\theta^\star) = \FIMincomplete[-1]{\theta^\star}/2$, the asymptotic covariance matrix is equal to one-half the inverse of the FIM.
+When $\zeta= 0$, the solution of the Lyapunov equation is thus given by $\Sigma(\theta^\star) = \FIMcomplete[-1]{\pi}{\theta^\star}/2$.
+The model being well-specified also implies that $\FIMcomplete{\pi}{\theta^\star} = \FIMcomplete{}{\theta^\star}$, and, hence, the asymptotic covariance matrix is given by half the inverse of the complete data FIM in this case.
 When $\zeta \ne 0$, the Lyapunov equation cannot be solved in explicitly, except when the parameter is scalar (the result then coincides with \citealp[Theorem 1]{titterington:1984}).
 Note that using $\gamma_n = \gamma_0 n^{-\alpha}$ with $\alpha = 1$ provides the optimal convergence rate of $1/\sqrt{n}$ but only at the price of a constraint on the scale $\gamma_0$, which is usually impossible to check in practice.
 On the other hand, using $\alpha \in (1/2,1)$ results in a slower convergence rate but without constraint on the scale $\gamma_0$ of the step-size (except for the fact that it has to be smaller than 1).

 To circumvent this difficulty, we recommend to use the so-called Polyak-Ruppert averaging technique \citep{polyak:1990,ruppert:1988} as a post-processing step.
 Following \cite{polyak:1990} ---see also \cite{polyak:juditsky:1992,mokakdem:pelletier:2006}---, if $\gamma= \gamma_0 n^{-\alpha}$, with $\alpha \in (1/2,1)$, then the running average